How to start the Ketogenic Diet – a detailed guide for how to start, a list of what to eat and things to expect.

 It’s no wonder why people quit keto just a couple weeks in.

-If you want to reduce the effects, you may want to try cutting out refined carbs and sugars for a few weeks before going completely keto.
+If you want to reduce the effects, try to cut out refined carbs and sugars for a few weeks before going completely keto.

-To combat the symptoms, you will also have to try to incorporate three important minerals back into your system:
+To combat the symptoms, you have to try to incorporate three important minerals back into your system:

 - and sodium